Exploding-bridgewire detonator

 The exploding-bridgewire detonator (EBW, also known as exploding wire detonator) is a type of detonator used to initiate the detonation reaction in explosive materials, similar to a blasting cap because it is fired using an electric current.
-EBWs use a different physical mechanism than blasting caps, using more electricity delivered much more rapidly, and explode in a much more precise timing after the electric current is applied, by the process of exploding wire method.
-This has led to their common use in nuclear weapons.
+EBWs use a different physical mechanism than blasting caps, using more electricity delivered much more rapidly.
+They explode with more precise timing after the electric current is applied by the process of exploding wire.
+The precise timing of exploding wire detonators compared with other types of detonators has led to their common use in nuclear weapons.

 The slapper detonator is a more recent development along similar lines.

 History

 The EBW was invented by Luis Alvarez and Lawrence Johnston for the Fat Man–type bombs of the Manhattan Project, during their work in Los Alamos National Laboratory.
 The Fat Man Model 1773 EBW detonators used an unusual, high reliability detonator system with two EBW "horns" attached to a single booster charge, which then fired each of the 32 explosive lens units.